 - I agree that Thermarests are wonderful.
 They’re great on snow.
-I have a Z-rest also (and an ancient blue closed-cell foam pad from the early ’70’s).
-I always go back and forth whether it’s better to carry a pound less with the Z-rest, or sleep a lot better with the Thermarest.
+I have a Z-rest also (and an ancient blue closed-cell foam pad from the early ’70s).
+I always go back and forth whether it’s better to carry a pound less with the Z-rest or sleep a lot better with the Thermarest.
 If I’m camping on sand or gravel (where the ground isn’t hard) I use the Z-rest; otherwise the Thermarest.
+(See Sleeping Pads.)

 - I always have one, sometimes two balaclavas (or one and a wool watch cap).
 Bags are never warm if your head is cold.
 Especially with light, snug bags that you can’t burrow into, balaclavas are great.
 Ditto fleece gloves.

-- Another food thing: although jerky won’t rehydrate and is thus tough to cook with, dried hamburger is fine.
-Procedure: get ground sirloin or other 7% or low fat ground meat (not the cheap crap we used to eat in college).
-Crumble up and brown at med high heat in large skillet; pour off fat.
-Pour in enough water to cover meat (an inch, maybe) and boil for a couple of minutes.
-Pour off water (which will carry off more fat).
-Repeat – intent is to get rid of the fat which can go bad.
-Put crumbled meat on foil or other flat pans and put in low warm stove (175) or in electric dehydrator for a little while; not too long because the intent is not to make jerky and the meat is already cooked.
+- Another food thing: although jerky won’t rehydrate and is thus tough to cook with, a dried hamburger is fine.
+Procedure: get ground sirloin or other 7% or low-fat ground meat (not the cheap crap we used to eat in college).
+Crumble up and brown at med-high heat in a large skillet; pour off fat.
+Pour in enough water to cover the meat (an inch, maybe) and boil for a couple of minutes.
+Pour off the water (which will carry off more fat).
+Repeat – the intent is to get rid of the fat which can go bad.
+Put crumbled meat on foil or other flat pans and put in a low warm stove (175) or in an electric dehydrator for a little while; not too long because the intent is not to make jerky and the meat is already cooked.
 You’ll end up with stuff that looks like grape nuts and can be added to almost any camp fare.
 It works best if put in water an hour or so before you start cooking.